-I. Access
+I) Access

-This is a permission, liberty, ability to approach, enter communicate with, and otherwise make use of available resources. (dictionary.findlaw. com).
-Cambridge Advanced Learner's Dictionary 3RD Edition 8) stipulates (page that access can also be seen as a method or possibility of getting to our goals or objectives.
+This is a permission, liberty, or ability to enter approach, communicate with, and otherwise make use of available resources. (dictionary.findlaw.com).
+Cambridge Advanced Learner's Dictionary 3RDEdition (page8) stipulates that access can also be seen as a method or possibility of getting to our goals or objectives.

-II• Justice
+II) Justice